dashaub/PBDP/hw4/Shaub_David_HW4.md

 TBLPROPERTIES ('avro.schema.url'='/input_logs.avsc');
 ```

-We run a few queries to verify that all data was loaded correctly:
+We run a few queries to verify that all data was loaded correctly--both some selected records and the total number of records look correct:
 ```
 hive> select * from avro_table limit 10;
 OK